How to make:

 Orange zest twist

-The addition of orange juice crept into our recipe for the Hanky Panky around 2010 but sadly we did not record who or what occasion inspired this variation.
+The dash of orange juice crept into our recipe for the Hanky Panky around 2010 but sadly we did not record who or what occasion inspired this variation.

 Created in the early 1900s by Ada 'Coley' Coleman at The Savoy's American Bar, London, for actor Sir Charles Hawtrey (1858–1923).